robtaylor/VACASK/README.md

 The `full` variant  ([devices/spice/full](devices/spice/full) directory) of a model exposes all opvars and the noise model is appropriate for all types of analysis.

-The `default` model variant can be found in the [devices/spice](devices/spice) directory.
+The `default` variant of models can be found in the [devices/spice](devices/spice) directory.
 These models do not expose opvars that introduce extra internal nodes.
 The noise model, however, is appropriate for all types of noise analysis.
 If a particular device does not have a `sn` or a `full` variant then that variant is equal to the `default` variant.
-For more information consult the [Verilog-A Distiller](https://codeberg.org/arpadbuermen/VADistiller) repository.
+For more information consult the [Verilog-A Distiller repository](https://codeberg.org/arpadbuermen/VADistiller).

 Examples of SPICE3 model usage are in [demo/spice](demo/spice).